Adaptive Complexity Model Predictive Control

 Performance is quantified in each experiment by measuring success rate, mean solve time, slow solve rate (\% of solves that take longer than one timestep), and a task-specific metric.
 Success is defined as reaching the goal within a one-half body length (20 cm) and zero velocity without failing to solve the NLP.
 Data is recorded from the instant the first NLP is solved until either the success or failure criteria are met, and only included in metrics if successful.
 In the Acceleration experiment, the task-specific metric is average top speed achievable with a 100 \% success rate over ten trials, which is determined by iteratively decreasing the reference duration until the robot was unable to maintain a 100 \% success rate.
 The task-specific metric for the Step and Gap experiments is mean control error, which is the norm of the error between the sum of ground reaction forces and the weight of the robot, averaged over the successful trials.
 For the Step and Gap environments, the robot is initialized to a random position within one-half body length in the transverse plane from a nominal position.
 In each configuration, solve time corresponds to the time spent in the NLP solver to isolate the effects on the underlying OCP, although the time required to evaluate the conditions in \eqref{eq:ac:admissibility_conditions} is negligible -- our un-optimized implementation takes around 1 ms in the worst case.

-In each environment a fixed reference trajectory for the body is provided from the global planner described in \cite{norby2020fast}, and the reference foot trajectories are chosen online before each MPC iteration with a Raibert-like heuristic \cite{raibert1986legged} and a threshold on traversability, as described in \cite{norby2022quad}.
+In each environment a fixed reference trajectory for the body is provided from the global planner described in \cite{norby2020fast}, and the reference contact sequence and foot trajectories are chosen online before each MPC iteration with a Raibert-like heuristic \cite{raibert1986legged} and a threshold on traversability, as described in \cite{norby2022quad}.